brainCloud track’s most API calls with brainCloud as +1 API call.

 _bc.ScriptService.RunScript(scriptName, userStateData, successCallback, failureCallback);

-The first three API calls made in a cloud code script are free, and future API calls can occur at 1/2+ API count.
+The first two API calls made in a cloud code script are free, and future API calls can occur at 1/2+ API count.

 So besides neatly packaging related logic together into one cloud code script, you have successfully reduced your ongoing API counts by +2!